castle8080/CSS498-SM2017-FP/exercises/01-Functional-Intro/README.md

 This project contains excersises and there answers for the first study section on functional programming.

-# chapter1.hs
+# Files

+## src/chapter1.hs

-This file contains the exercises from Chapter 1 of "Programming in Haskell".
+This file contains the exercises from Chapter 1 (Introduction) of "Programming in Haskell".

+## src/chapter2.hs

+This file contains the exercises from Chapter 2 (First steps) of "Programming in Haskell".

 # Building and Running